nordstream3/Godot-4-ROS2-integration/README.md

 This project aims to fuse the powerful open-source game engine Godot 4 with ROS2 (Robot Operating System).
 Godots modular source code fits seamlessly into the ROS2 pipeline, providing a supreme platform for developing and testing robotics algorithms in simulated environments.

 First of all: Big time credits to "flynneva" for being the starting point of this project.
-I only carried on, because I couldn't get i to compile with latest versions of Godot (4.1 - 4.4).
+I took over the torch because I couldn't get it to compile with latest versions of Godot (4.1 - 4.4).
 [flynneva github](https://github.com/flynneva/godot_ros) [flynneva youtube](https://youtu.be/4d_pCm2d-Gs?si=bfxK0tHN8EW_-YoN)

 <div>